maratib/ts-snippets/README.md

-# Typescript, Vue, Nuxt, React, Next, Nest, Express snippets all in one
+# Typescript, Vue, Nuxt, React, Next, Angular, Nest, Express snippets all in one

-### Typescript, Vue, Vue3, Nuxt, Nuxt3, React, Next, Nest, Express snippets all in one
+### Also covers Vue3, Nuxt3